Sannel/Sannel.House.Docs/Schedule/index.md

 [Home](../index.md)
 # Sannel.House.Schedule
 Schedule manage for devices.
-Used for thinks like Sprinklers and Thermostat.
+Used for things like Sprinklers and Thermostats.

 ## Architecture
 * [Table Schema](Schema.md)